CalledMasih/Creating-Discord-Bot/README.md

 Then Upload the source of this repository along with your personal information for example: `botToken`, `prefix`, `voiceChannelId` and `rgbRoleId` in the [config.json](https://github.com/CalledMasih/Creating-Discord-Bot/blob/main/config.json) file.

-Finally enter the following command in your terminal to run /executing your file and wait for response in the console log...
+Finally enter the following command in your terminal to run/executing your file and wait for response in the console log...
 ```
 node fileName.js
 ```